 October was a busy month for classified sites and online marketplaces. eBay-owned Marktplaats, the Netherland’s dominant general classifieds site, announced it was in the process of adding image recognition and chatbot support, to help users compile and post their listings.
 US-based ‘yard sale’ app 5miles had an innovation to share too; a blockchain protocol called Cybermiles, designed to ‘empower the decentralization of online marketplaces’.

 eBay also launched Authenticate; a service in which industry professionals authenticate luxury handbags – assuring buyers that their purchases are valid, and helping sellers get a decent price for these popular high ticket items.
-Facebook launched a car marketplace in October; bolstering its presence in the peer-to-peer classifieds space, and also announced it would soon take on 1,000 new members of staff to tackle suspicious ads, and that it was investing more in machine learning to help with automated flagging for ads.
+Facebook launched a car marketplace in October; bolstering its presence in the peer-to-peer classifieds space.
+It also announced it would soon take on 1,000 new staff members to tackle suspicious ads, and that it was investing more in machine learning to help with automated flagging for ads.
 And Germany officially put it’s online hate speech law in motion.

 A different take on hate